GwenP88/holbertonschool-higher_level_programming/python-data_structures/README.md

 ---

 ## Learning Objectives
-At the end of this project, you should be able to explain, without external help:

-- What lists are and how to use them
+During this project, I learned what lists are and how to use them efficiently to store and manipulate multiple values in a single variable.
-- Differences and similarities between lists and strings
+I discovered the similarities between lists and strings (they both love being indexed) as well as their differences (lists are flexible, strings… much less).

-- Common list methods and their usage
-- How to use lists as stacks and queues
-- What list comprehensions are
+I learned how to use common list methods without fighting with the documentation every five minutes, and how lists can behave like stacks or queues depending on how you use them.
+I also learned what list comprehensions are, and how they make the code shorter, cleaner, and slightly more satisfying to read.

-- What tuples are and when to use them instead of lists
+I learned what tuples are and when it is smarter to use them instead of lists, especially when data should not be modified.
-- What a sequence is
-- Tuple packing and sequence unpacking
-- How the `del` statement works
+Along the way, I understood what a sequence is in Python, how tuple packing and sequence unpacking work, and how the `del` statement can make things disappear (sometimes a bit too efficiently).

 ---

 ## Requirements

 - **Language:** Python 3.8.5
 - **OS:** Ubuntu 20.04 LTS
 - **Editors:** `vi`, `vim`, `emacs`